jfcloutier/karma_agency/notes/apperception.md

     a new rule for losing a belief replaces it.

-Babbling: If a GM has no policy that addresses a belief that ought to be eliminated or challenged, it may choose (randomly, at a minimum) an action to enact.
-This will giev the GM "experience" from which it may later derive an Enactor.

 ## Temporal thickness and temporal depth

-Temporal depth refers to how much of the past and the future is encompassed by a GM actor.
+Temporal depth refers to how much of the past and the future is within the purview of a GM actor.

+As a GM actor's temporal depth increases as it acquires experience.
+The maximum temporal depth of a GM actor increases with its level of abstraction.
+A Detector has no thickness; it lives entirely in the moment.

-Temporal thickness refers to how long "now" lasts for a GM actor, that is, the amount of time during which perceptions are considered to be simultaneous by aGM actor.
+Temporal thickness refers to how long "now" lasts for a GM actor, that is, the amount of time during which perceptions are considered to be simultaneous by a GM actor.

+The more abstract (semantically distant from the perceptions of Detectors) a GM actor is, the temporally thicker it is.
+A Detector's temporal thickness is its minimal sampling interval.

 ### Temporal depth

 The past's contribution to temporal depth depends on how many rounds a GM actor remembers.
 There is a sliding maximum number of rounds that can be remembered.
 A Detector remembers only the last round.
 A low-level GM actor (semantically close to Detector) remmembers fewer rounds than a high-level GM actor (semantically far from Detectors).

 A Predictor, by itself, extends temporal depths into the future by predicting sensing theoretically to any number of future rounds, under the assumption that no action is executed during these anticipated future rounds.
-Practically, a Predictor, on its own, extends the fure by one round.
+Practically, a Predictor, on its own, extends the future by one round.

 By applying the Predictor, Believer and Enactor to the current round and each consecutive anticipated round, a GM actor can iteratively create a trace of predicted perceptions with alternate planned actions, expected feeling trends, derived beliefs and consequenct action policies.
-A GM actor can imagine possible futures to any depth, limited only by its computing resources.
+A GM actor can imagine possible futures to any depth, limited only by its computing resources (and diminishing ROI).

 What would compel a GM actor to peer deeply vs shallowly into the future?

 When a GM actor has a choice of policies to execute, it needs to decide which one looks better by imagining the outcomes (like a chess player would).
 If the agent is at risk, risk aversion kicks in and so is future-gazing.
-Also, the more complex the policy, the deeper the projection needed to predict outcomes.
+Also, the more complex the policy, the deeper the projection needed to predict its outcomes.

 ### Temporal thickness